-- The archipelago is divided into 2 main groups - Lesser Kuril Ridge (South Kurils, Shikotan, Habomai Islands) and Greater Kuril Ridg (North Kurils, Iturup, Kunashir).
-The whole goup has a total land area of 10,500 km2 (4,055 ml2) and total population of around 20,000.
+The archipelago is divided into 2 main groups - Lesser Kuril Ridge (South Kurils, Shikotan, Habomai Islands) and Greater Kuril Ridg (North Kurils, Iturup, Kunashir).
+The whole group has a total land area of 10500 km2 (4055 mi2) and total population around 20,000.

-- Lovyshki Islands are a group within Kuril Islands consisting of several small-sized rocky islets.
-They are located in the center of the archipelago, between the islands Shiashkotan and Raikoke.
-Lovyshki Islands (actually, clustered rocks) are home to large populations of sea mammals and seabirds, including northern fur seals, sea lions, crested auklets.
+Lovyshki Islands are a group (within the Kurils) consisting of several small-sized rocky islets.
+They are in the archipelago's center, between the Shiashkotan and Raikoke.
+Lovyshkis (actually, clustered rocks) are home to large populations of sea mammals and seabirds, including northern fur seals, sea lions, crested auklets.

-All Kuril isles are under Russian jurisdiction.
+All Kuriles are under the Russian Federation's jurisdiction.
 However, Japan currently claims the 2 southernmost big-sized islands (Kunashir and Iturup), as well as the Habomai and Shikotan groups as the "Northern Territories" of Japan.
-The Kuril Islands dispute between Japan and Russia is over the sovereignty of South Kuril Islands.
-These (former Japanese) territories, like the rest (undisputed) Islands were annexed by USSR at the end of WWII.
-They are still claimed by Japan and include: Iturup (Etorofu), Kunashir, Shikotan and the Habomai Islands.
+The Kuril Islands dispute between Japan and Russia is over the sovereignty of the South Kuril Islands.
+These former Japanese territories (like the rest undisputed Islands) were annexed by USSR at the end of WW2 (1945).
+They are still claimed by Japan and include Iturup (Etorofu), Kunashir, Shikotan, and the Habomai Islands.

 Kuril Islands cruise terminal

-Most cruise ships to Kuril Islands dock (anchor) at Severo-Kurilsk - port town in the northern part of the islands, on Paramushir island.
-Among the most visited by (mainly small-sized and luxury) cruise vessels Kuril Isles are:
+Most cruise ships to Kuril Islands dock (anchor) at Severo-Kurilsk - port town in the northern part of the islands, on Paramushir.

 Port Kuril Islands cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Kuril Islands, Russia.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.